Equivariant Toeplitz index theory on odd-dimensional manifolds with boundary: Equivariant higher spectral flow

-\begin{definition} Let $h \in H.$ Let $D=\{D_b\}_{b \in B}$ be a family of first order elliptic pseudodifferential operators.
-An equivariant spectral section for $D$ is a family of self-adjoint pseudodifferential projections $P=\{P_b\}_{b\in B}$ which commutes with $h$ such that for some smooth functions $q:B \to \R$ and for every $b \in B$ we have
+\begin{definition}\cite{liu2021equivariant} Let $D=\{D_b\}_{b \in B}$ be a smooth family of first order elliptic pseudodifferential operators.
+An equivariant spectral section for $D$ is a continuous family of self-adjoint pseudodifferential projections $P=\{P_b\}_{b\in B}$ on the $L^2$-completion of the domain of $D$ for every $b\in B,$ which commutes with $h$ such that for some smooth functions $q:B \to \R$ and for every $b \in B$ we have

+\end{definition} This definition is a special case of \cite[Definition 2.2]{liu2021equivariant} for which an extra commutative condition is needed for even dimensional fibers.
+In \cite[Proposition 2.3(ii)]{liu2021equivariant}, Liu has shown that given two equivariant spectral sections $P$ and $Q,$ there exists an equivariant \textit{majorising} spectral section $R$ such that $PR=R$ and $QR=R.$ For every $b\in B$ and any such $R,$ $\mathrm{coker}\{P_bR_b: \im(R_b) \to \im(P_b)\}_{b \in B}$ forms an element $[R-P] \in K^0_H(B)$.
+Moreover, the element $[P-Q]$ can be expressed as the virtual difference $[R-Q]- [R-P]$ which is independent of the choice $R.$ Then, given any equivariant spectral sections $P_1, P_2,$ and $P_3,$ we have the additive property cf. \cite[\S 2.3]{liu2021equivariant}.
+In particular, \cite[Proposition 2.9(i)]{liu2021equivariant} asserts that every element of the equivariant $K$-theory can be written as the difference of classes comprising pairs of equivariant spectral sections.

+For the existence of equivariant spectral sections, we assume that the equivariant index bundle of $D_0$ vanishes, cf. \cite[Proposition 2.3(i)]{liu2021equivariant}.
+Then, by homotopy invariance, the rest of the equivariant index bundle for every $D_t$ also vanishes.
+Let $Q_0$ and $Q_1$ be equivariant spectral sections for $D_0$ and $D_1$ respectively.
+Let $\widetilde{D}=\{D_{b,t}\}_{b \in B, t \in I}$ be the equivariant total family parametrised by $B \times I.$ Then, there is a corresponding equivariant total spectral section $\widetilde{P}=\{P_{b,t}\}_{b \in B, t \in I}.$ Let